Direita Street

-Direita Stret is one of the oldest streets in the city of São Paulo, located in the Sé region.
+Direita Street is one of the oldest streets in the city of São Paulo, located in the Sé region.
 It begins at Praça da Sé and ends at Patriarca Square.
 Together with 15 de Novembro Street and São Bento Street, it forms the historic "triangle" of the city center.
 It corners José Bonifácio Street, Largo da Misericórdia and Quintino Bocaiuva Street.